-We all get down every now-and-then, because of tragedy, loss, or major life events, but clinical depression is different.
-Pervasive, overwhelming and broadly comprehensive, it’s an extended down-phase that just doesn’t bounce back.
+We all get down every-now-and-then, because of tragedy, loss, or major life events, but clinical depression is different.
+Pervasive, overwhelming, and broadly comprehensive, it’s an extended down-phase that just doesn’t bounce back.
 Naturally, studies show medical marijuana can help.

-Depression is a pronounced, persistent feeling of sadness and loss of interest that lasts longer than two weeks and is marked by a significant change in previous functioning.
-The most prominent symptoms are sadness and loss of interest, but there’s also fatigue, appetite changes, excessive guilt, impaired performance and feelings of worthlessness.
+Depression is a pronounced, persistent feeling of sadness and loss of interest that lasts longer than two weeks and is marked by a significant change in the previous functioning.
+The most prominent symptoms are sadness and loss of interest, but there’s also fatigue, appetite changes, excessive guilt, impaired performance, and feelings of worthlessness.

 Depression has many causes that show up in myriad ways and remains the leading cause of disability worldwide.
 Despite the devastating prevalence of this common mood disorder, experts still don’t have all the answers about causes or treatment, but research shows medical marijuana can help.

 Strongly proven to treat anxiety, cannabis is a logical step for depression.
 Widely correlated with broad overlap, they precede each other in most cases.
-In fact, Huffpost reported that:
+In fact, HuffPost reported that: